-Did anyone have a mom or grandmother who pestered you over your posture?
+Did your mother or grandmother pester you over your posture?
 “Chin up, mouth closed, shoulders back.”
 While these may have seemed annoying and trivial at the time, it turns out there is more than etiquette at stake!
+Oral posture affects your bite, breathing, sleep and body posture.
+That’s why you should care about it.

-Sandra Kahn, DDS, MSD, and Paul R. Ehrlich, PhD, authors of the new book Jaws: The story of a hidden epidemic, describe correct oral posture as mouth closed, teeth lightly touching, and tongue pressed to the roof of your mouth (1).
-“Chin up” usually coincides with proper oral posture, which helps promote good body posture as well.
+Sandra Kahn, DDS, MSD, and Paul R. Ehrlich, PhD are authors of the new book Jaws: The story of a hidden epidemic.
+They describe correct oral posture as mouth closed, teeth lightly touching, and tongue pressed to the roof of your mouth.
+(1).
+“Chin up” or chin level and neck back usually coincides with proper oral posture, which helps promote good body posture as well.
+This is especially important in preventing or fixing forward head posture, which has become nearly ubiquitous in a world of mobile devices, and now pandemic isolation.

-Proper oral posture also encourages nose breathing, which is healthier for your mouth and better for your body
+Proper oral posture also encourages nose breathing, which is healthier for your mouth and better for your body.
+It complements exercises to strengthen neck muscles for improved head and neck posture, too.

 Mouth breathing versus nose breathing

 You may be mouth breathing and don’t even know it!
-While sometimes unavoidable (during strenuous exercise, when talking, or when you’re sick), it is better to avoid mouth breathing as much as possible.
+While sometimes unavoidable (during strenuous exercise, when talking or singing, or when you’re sick), it is better to avoid mouth breathing as much as possible.
 As Steven Lin, DDS, explains in his podcast on Health Simple, our noses act as filters, warming the air we breathe in and producing nitric oxide, which helps with the distribution of oxygen to the body (2).
-This is also important for maintaining lung health (1).
+This is important for maintaining lung health (1).
 When you breathe through your mouth, you bring unfiltered, dehumidified air directly to the lungs.
-This can strain your lungs, stress your body and put you at greater risk for infections (1).
+This can strain your lungs, stress your body, and put you at greater risk for infections (1).

-Kahn and Ehrlich offer some basic questions you can ask yourself to see whether you may be engaging in more mouth breathing than desired (1).
+Kahn and Ehrlich offer some basic questions you can ask yourself to see whether you may be mouth breathing too much (1).

 - Do have trouble sleeping through the night?